gandomullac/castellofossadalbero/README.md

-Repository of the Ferrarese Delizia Fossadalbero Castle website.
+Repository for the Fossadalbero Castle website, showcasing the historic 15th-century estate built by the Este family.

 This project consists of a Single Page Application based on Laravel and Filament, with front-end written using Blade.